DivyaBasantray/Lending-Club-Credit-Risk-Loan-Default-Analysis/README.md

 ## 5. Dataset

-The dataset used in this project is the **Lending Club Loan Data** dataset from Kaggle.
+- The dataset used in this project is the **Lending Club Loan Data** dataset from Kaggle - https://www.kaggle.com/datasets/wordsforthewise/lending-club/data

-The original dataset contains Lending Club loan records from **2007 to 2018**.
+- The original dataset contains Lending Club loan records from **2007 to 2018**.

-The selected dataset used for the dashboard contains approximately **2.26 million loan records** and 27 relevant columns.
+- The selected dataset used for the dashboard contains approximately **2.26 million loan records** and 27 relevant columns.

 The analysis includes information such as: